alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had my first exam, it went really well, now it's time to prepare for tomorrow's exams.

 **Thoughts**: Today's exam was really easy, just very tedious.
 There was a lot of writing to do.
 As a programmer, I don't write on paper very often, all my notes are virtual.

+### Day 106: October 15, Wednesday

+**Today's Progress**: Today I had two more exams, they went really well, now it's time to start studying for the exam tomorrow, network interfaces.

+**Thoughts**: Today's exams were very easy in my opinion.
+They were courses I had mastered, so I had no problem with them.
+I had a lot of fun.